Blog • Cyber Bullying • Cyber Crimes • Online Scam

 The last step is producing a report detailing all the vulnerabilities within the environment and outlining mitigation strategies.
 This report is essential for future assessments, as it can minimize the risk of cyber attacks.
 It aids in identifying new threats as soon as they appear, and serves as a template for subsequent evaluations.

-Since an organization’s needs can change over time, continuous monitoring is vital to ensuring risks are effectively managed.
+Since an organization’s needs can change over time, continuous monitoring and effective response are vital to ensuring risks are effectively managed.

 Avoid Regulatory Penalties.